 The Department’s complaints procedure is dealt with in a two stage process and is outlined below.

-Stage 1Your complaint is received by the Corporate Services Unit and passed to the relevant senior manager.
-CSU will acknowledge the complaint within two working days of receipt and your complaint should be answered within ten working days of receipt.
+Stage 1Your complaint is received by the Department and passed to the relevant senior manager.
+The business area will acknowledge the complaint within two working days of receipt and your complaint should be answered within ten working days of receipt.
 If there is a legitimate reason that your complaint cannot be answered within ten working days, the senior manager will write to you to outline the reason for the delay and the expected date of reply.

-Stage 2In the event that you are not satisfied with the response at stage one, you may contact the Corporate Services Unit again and ask for your complaint to be re-examined.
+Stage 2In the event that you are not satisfied with the response at stage one, you may contact the Department again and ask for your complaint to be re-examined.
 You will need to outline why you are dissatisfied with the initial response.
-CSU will acknowledge the complaint within two working days of receipt and your complaint will be addressed by the relevant Divisional Assistant Director.
+The business area will acknowledge the complaint within two working days of receipt and your complaint will be addressed by the relevant Divisional Assistant Director.
 The Assistant director will answer your complaint within ten working days of receipt of the complaint, however if for any reason there is a problem with collating the response , the Assistant Director will inform you of the reason for a delayed response and will inform you of the expected date of reply.

-Our Department will carry out a thorough investigation and will apologise if we have made a mistake or delivered a service that is below our expected standard.
+Our Department will carry out a thorough investigation and will at the very least apologise if we have made a mistake or delivered a service that is below our expected standard.

 However, if you are still not satisfied with the responses at stage 1 and stage 2 you may with the support of a Member of the NI Assembly (MLA) contact the Ombudsman, you may do this in the following ways: